coleifer/peewee/docs/peewee/querying.rst

 .. py:class:: RawQuery

-    Allows execution of an arbitrary ``SELECT`` query and returns instances of the model via a :py:class:`QueryResultsWrapper`.
+    Allows execution of an arbitrary query and returns instances of the model via a :py:class:`QueryResultsWrapper`.

     .. py:method:: __init__(model, query, *params)